Unboxed-Software/solana-course/content/serialize-instruction-data.md

 - Explain transaction instructions
 - Explain the basics of Solana's runtime optimizations
 - Explain Borsh
-- Use Borsh to serialize custom instruction data
+- Use Borsh to serialize program data
 ---

 # TL;DR

 - Transactions are made up of an array of instructions, a single transaction can have any number of instructions in it, each targeting its own program.
 When a transaction is submitted, the Solana runtime will process its instructions in order and atomically, meaning that if any of the instructions fail for any reason, the entire transaction will fail to be processed.
 - Every *instruction* is made up of 3 components: the intended program's ID, an array of all account’s involved, and a byte buffer of instruction data.
-- Every *transaction* contains: an array of all accounts it intends to read from or write to, one or more instructions, a recent blockhash, and one or more signatures.
+- Every *transaction* contains: an array of all accounts it intends to read or write, one or more instructions, a recent blockhash, and one or more signatures.
 - In order to pass instruction data from a client, it must be serialized into a byte buffer.
 To facilitate this process of serialization, we will be using [Borsh](https://borsh.io/).
 - Transactions can fail to be processed by the blockchain for any number of reasons, we’ll discuss some of the most common ones here.